 About

-Many scientists and scientific organizations believe that by conducting the most advanced scientific studies possible, they will be able to persuade policymakers and large groups of stakeholders to take their findings to heart and do what they recommend.
+Many scientists and scientific organizations believe that conducting the most advanced scientific studies will persuade policymakers and large groups of stakeholders to take their findings to heart and follow their recommendations.
 They also believe that investing in more technology is the best way to address the key problems we face.
 At SIC, we don’t agree.
-In our view, we need a fundamental realignment in the way science is produced and the way scientific findings are used by the public .
-The realignment we have in mind ought to prioritize greater social equity, more direct accountability on the part of decision-makers, vastly expanded public engagement, and a much greater emphasis on the sustainable use of resources when our shared interests are at stake.
+In our view, we need a fundamental realignment in how science is produced and how scientific findings are used by the public.
+The realignment we have in mind ought to prioritize greater social equity, more direct accountability from decision-makers, vastly expanded public engagement, and a much greater emphasis on the sustainable use of resources when our shared interests are at stake.
 In the absence of such a realignment, additional scientific information will be ignored or contested.
 Public policy choices that ought to take science seriously won’t.
 We urgently need to implement new decision support systems that enable stakeholders with radically different beliefs and interests to engage in civic discourse (i.e., public learning) and achieve consensus-based decision-making.